sumguytho/SuperHexagonRE/README.md

 ## Timer and game jiffies

+The game is locked at 60 fps and counts time in 1/60th of a second jiffies.
-The fractional part of the timer goes 0 to 59 which is very weird considering we as humans are used to decimal fractions of a second, i suspect this is because the game counts time in 1/60th of a second jiffies and the function that sets timer text just divides time by 60 and uses quotient as minutes and remainder as "milliseconds".
+The fractional part of the timer goes 0 to 59 which is very weird considering we as humans are used to decimal fractions of a second, i suspect the function that sets timer text just divides time by 60 and uses quotient as minutes and remainder as "milliseconds".